palant/palant.info/content/articles/why-browser-extension-games-need-access-to-all-websites/index.md

 So where does this “polyfill” code come from?
 The extension downloads it from `https://polyfilljs.org/browser-polyfill`.

 For me, this download produces only an empty object.
 Presumably, it will only give out the malicious script to people who have been using the extension for a while.
 And that script will be injected into each and every website visited then.

-## Ad injection

-Finally, there is the “Flappy Bird New Tab” extension.
-Its content script will inject an invisible frame pointing to `https://object.center/medium` into every web page.
-The code calls it `prefsFrame` but it is very obvious that this isn’t about preferences.

-Instead, the page loaded in the frame contains some mildly obfuscated code checking `document.referrer`.
-It contains a list of almost 500 websites.
-If one such website is recognized, the frame redirects itself to `https://shor.link/s/r/` or `https://staticxev.com/s/s/`.
-And then you are for example confronted with these scary warnings:

-{{< img src="scareware.png" width="809" alt="A red pop-up titled “Security Alert.
-You’ve visited illegal infected website.”
-The text says: “You have visited unsafe site with illegal content.
-Your PC is at risk of being infected by viruses.
-To continue browsing safely - perform an antivirus scan.”
-There is a green button below labeled “Scan.”" />}}

-The good news: after displaying a number of supposed “threats” this sends you to the real Avira website.
-So this is only about scaring you into getting an antivirus subscription and collecting commission, not about getting you to install malicious software.

-Also, with the malicious code here running inside a frame, it cannot affect the websites you are visiting.
-The server can still see which websites you browse however.

-I couldn’t find any other extension with the same code.
-User reports indicate that there definitely used to be some in the past however, mostly pretending to be YouTube downloaders.